LobotomyDC/RuneCast/README.md

 [openrsc](https://rsc.vet/) and 2003scape.

 Prominent new features include:
-* native port for Sega Dreamcast!
+* Native port for Sega Dreamcast!
+* Modular build options!
+(WIP)
 * Keyboard and Mouse Support!
 * It doesn't run on stock hardware (yet)!

 ### run requirements

-* A Sega Dreamcast
+* A Sega Dreamcast, or Dreamcast Emulator, such as Flycast, Devcast, or Deecy

 * [A Computer with the KallistiOS build environment installed](https://dreamcast.wiki/Getting_Started_with_Dreamcast_development)